LucAlexander/Dun-Gen/README.md

-For this to work, all files need to be int he same immediate directory as the .exe The file system displayed here is currently only organizational until our programmers stop being lazy as shit.
+For this to work, all files need to be in the same immediate directory as the .exe The file system displayed here is currently only organizational until our programmers stop being lazy as shit.

 Source.cpp/conEngine.h